37B/Yr. Lost in Inefficient Meetings

 Have you ever walked into someone’s office and you literally sit there for 5 minutes for them to finish up an email or some other task?
-Besides asserting your dominance, it’s comes off as tacky.
+Besides asserting your dominance, it’s coming off as tacky.
 You knew the meeting was in 5 minutes.
 You got the outlook reminder.
 So wrap that up before I get there.
-Don’t waste my time and make me stare at the walls or check my phone.
+Don’t waste my time and make me stare at the walls or check my phone

-On the other hand did you NOT read the pre-read, agenda or gain a better understanding of your role prior to going.
+On the other hand, did you NOT read the pre-read, agenda or gain a better understanding of your role prior to going.
 Simple things can save you and the team time.
 Otherwise, you too win the award from slowing down the meeting by being unprepared!

 Presentation faux pas

 Yes, I asked you for a company overview, global presence, and team profiles.
 But I did not need the entire 50-year detailed history, the name of every single office site or each team member’s life story.
 Please include things like this in the presentation, just don’t spend 20 minutes with an encyclopedia-length response!

 On the note of presenting, please know your audience.
 I’ve been at companies where they welcome you pitching over and above what was requested if it’s insightful and applicable.
 But I’ve also seen this go horribly wrong.
 Recently we had a company pitch full services vs. the expectations in the RFP and it tragically blew up in their faces.
 And in my opinion, they should have won.
 It’s a gamble.
 So may the odds ever be in your favor!